aadenboy/EsolangInterpreters/README.md

 ## ((()))(((())))=5
 `interpreter.lua` is a basic runner.
 It simply takes the program to run as the first argument.
 All reductions and the final form are printed.
 Definitions in the form of `X=Y` are supported.

+## ToFunction
+`interpreter.lua` is a basic runner.
+It simply takes the program to run as the first argument.
+Press enter to advance by one step.